xd1i0/plussim/notes.md

 $ make -j$(nproc)
 ```

+# Testing
+enable_testing() # can be removed when you dont want to have tests enabled

+The setup is currently so that the visual part is in the **iris** project.
+The calculation is in
+**stellaris**.
+Stellaris is the library that does the heavy lifting for calculations.
+The setup is so
+it is a dynamic library that can be used by other projects.
+It has its own test setup.
+Only when you
+compile from within stellaris you include the tests.
+Then you can run them with either **ctest** or
+run the normal executable.

+From the root project you can compile the whole project.
+Then you can also run tests with ctest.
+Those are just the tests for the frontend.
+(We could maybe implement, that there are run both.
+Or
+you could specify what you want to run).

+The setup for testing within iris is not finished yet.

 # Planet distances
 Sun -> Earth = 149.6 million km = 149 600 000
 Earth -> Moon = 384,400 km = 384 400